bobtsang28/bobtsang28.github.io/_projects/2025-09-26-enhanced-audio-description.md

   </div>
 </div>

-The project encountered some logistical constraints, which were navigated to ensure a strong final outcome.
-Director Samantha Moore and Warren Wilson were chosen to contribute on-camera testimonials to highlight the significance and benefits of the project.
-Filming their segments required adjustments due to location and setup limitations, resulting in minor audio and lighting variations.
-Despite these challenges, the final video effectively conveyed its message while a warm and approachable style.
+Much of the editing process focused on finding the right balance between conveying enough information and avoiding an overly heavy-handed approach for the viewer.
+Two contributors, director Samantha Moore and Warren Wilson, were selected to provide on-camera testimonials, helping to highlight the project’s significance and benefits while also giving it a more personal, human perspective.